mostjs-community/subject/README.md

 #### `async<T>(): Subject<T>`

-This function here, creates a Subject, who will produce it's values asynchonously.
+This function here, creates a Subject, which will produce its values asynchonously.
-The asynchony is important to note here.
+The asynchrony is important to note here.
 Most.js itself ensures that **no** events can occur while it is being instantiated via `.observe()` and related operators that "attach" listeners.